TJFriedl/ZedCraft/README.md

 2. Connect to the server from your Minecraft client.
 3. Interact with the game using the camera and turret peripherals.

-## Contributing

-Contributions are welcome!
-Please read the [Contribution Guidelines](CONTRIBUTING.md) before submitting pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

-- Special thanks to our instructor and classmates for their support and feedback.
+- Special thanks to our instructor, TAs, and classmates for their support and feedback.
 - Hat tip to [Minecraft](https://www.minecraft.net/) for inspiring this project.